-'No idea is a bad idea,' says chief people officer
+'No idea is a bad idea', says chief people officer at Wunderman Thompson

-Disagreements at work are common, but when it comes to disagreeing with your CEO it could mean losing you job, or at the very least your reputational standing.
-The art of the peaceful disagreement is a tough one to master however, in remote work, it’s becoming a critical skill.
+Disagreements at work are common, but when it comes to disagreeing with your CEO, it could mean losing you job, or at the very least your reputational standing.

-According to a recent report from LifeWorks, since the pandemic co-worker conflict is on the rise.
-Twenty percent of employees say they’ve experienced increased aggression when dealing with co-workers – with that number rising to 60% concerning management post-pandemic.
+According to a recent report from LifeWorks, since the pandemic, co-worker conflict is on the rise.
+Twenty percent of employees say they’ve experiences increased aggression from co-workers – with that number rising to 60% concerning management post-pandemic.

 “Disagreements between senior leaders happen on a daily basis,” says Robert Stone, chief people officer at global advertising giant Wunderman Thompson.
 “That’s because everyone in senior positions should be challenging each other to ensure the correct discissions are being made for the business and their people.